coderabbitai/ast-grep-essentials/README.md

 ## Overview

-`ast-grep-essentials` is a collection of [`ast-grep`](https://ast-grep.github.io) rules to help you mitigate security vulnerabilities and enforce best practices in your code.
+`ast-grep-essentials` is a community-led collection of [`ast-grep`](https://ast-grep.github.io) rules to help developers mitigate security vulnerabilities and enforce best practices in their codebases.

 > [!TIP]
 >